 Why do I need surge protection?

 Because electronics have become increasingly sophisticated and, as a result, more sensitive.
 Even slight power surges can shorten lifespan of DVRs, game consoles and computers.
-And now, even refrigerators, stoves and dishwashers are full of sensitive microprocessor circuitry take makes them as venerable to surge damage as home computers and LED televisions..
+And now, even refrigerators, stoves and dishwashers are full of sensitive microprocessor circuitry that makes them as venerable to surge damage as home computers and LED televisions..

 Most people have insurance to cover replacing damaged appliances, but there is no compensation for the inconvenience in replacing these appliances, such as a refrigerator or its contents.
 Surge protection is an investment that reduces the risk of such unpleasant experiences.
 The cost can be recovered simply in protecting against just one catastrophic impulse that might destroy or damage appliances in a modern home.